HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sharedMicroservices.md

 # createNewCodeExample_ms.php

 ## Description
-This service creates a new code example in the ‘codeexample’ table in the database and logs the event (the event of creating a new code example).
+Creates a new code example in the ‘codeexample’ table and logs the event of creating a new code example.
-It retrieves the user ID (getUid_ms.php) and username (retrieveUsername_ms.php), inserts a new entry into the 'codeexample' table, generates a link for the new entry, and logs the event.
-The microservice then returns the link to the newly created code example as the output.
+It retrieves the user ID and username, inserts a new entry into the table, generates a link for the new entry, and logs the event.
+Then returns the link to the newly created code example as the output.

 ## Input Parameters
 - Parameter: $pdo
    - Type: Database object
-   - Database connection (PDO)
+   - Description: Database connection

 - Parameter: $exampleid
-   - Type: int
+   - Type: mediumint
    - Description: Example ID (optional), used to name the example section incrementally

 - Parameter: $courseid